 Imperial Airways had used flying boats during the 1930s to establish long distance air routes using the C class flying boat, deriving out of this came the S.25 flying boat, the Sunderland, built to

 comply with specification R.2/33 which the Air Ministry revised in March 1936 as R.22/36, the revision enabled an order for 21 Sunderlands.
 Flying from the River Medway, Rochester,

 the prototype made its first flight on the 16th October 1937, and featured a British flying boat first, of power operated turrets being fitted.

-90 Short Sunderland Mk Is were built with 8 0.303in machine guns to provide defensive armament and was able to carry either bombs, mines or depth charges, the power for this giant
+Ninety Short Sunderland Mk Is were built with eight 0.303in machine guns to provide defensive armament and was able to carry either bombs, mines or depth charges.
+The power for this giant

 Mk I had.

 No. 230 Squadron based at Seletor, Singapore were the first squadron to be equipped with Sunderlands, beginning in June 1938 and being completed six months later.
 This squadron was to

 operate from North Africa, Egypt and East Africa during the war.

 On the home front at the outbreak of World War Two the Royal Air Force could call on three Sunderland squadrons, including No. 228 Squadron, who in November 1938 had their Supermarine Stranraers